 Willow sighed.
-“You aren’t going to believe most of this, if I can convince you to believe any of it at all.
+“You aren’t going to believe most of this –if I can convince you to believe any of it at all.
 Joey and I will try to explain as much of it as we can, but it’s still going to sound crazy.
 But try to believe?”
 Marcy nodded carefully, so Willow took a deep breath and began to explain.
 “Joey and I, along with nine other people, make up a group called the Ixi Agency.
 We were chosen to collect and protect the fantastical objects in the world.
-We were selected millennia ago for different abilities, and were brought together to form a team.
+We were selected a millennium ago for different abilities and were brought together to form a team.
 By who?
 We’ve long since forgotten if we ever knew at all.
-We age in cycles, starting at fifteen, aging normally until we are thirty four years old.
-On what would be the morning of our thirty fifth birthday, we wake up fifteen years old again.
+We age in cycles, starting at fifteen, aging normally until we are thirty-four years old.
+On what would be the morning of our thirty-fifth birthday, we wake up fifteen years old again.
 I was supposed to be on a break this cycle, twenty years off for a couple hundred years hard work, but I have the world’s worst luck.”
 Willow glanced back at Joey, and they shared a smile.

 “So, you’re telling me you are some kind of magical being?”
 Marcy asked slowly.